v2fly/v2fly-github-io/docs/en_US/config/dns.md

 # DNS Server

-V2Ray has a built-in DNS server, which has two main purposes: matching routing rules according to the IP resolved from a domain, and traditional DNS function—resolving the target address to connect.
+V2Ray has a built-in DNS server, which has two main purposes: matching routing rules according to the IP resolved from a domain, and traditional DNS function — resolving DNS records.

 :::tip
-Due to the complexity of DNS protocol, V2Ray only supports basic IP query function (A and AAAA records).
-In order to have a complete DNS experience, you may want to use a dedicated local DNS server, such as [CoreDNS](https://coredns.io), together with V2Ray's builtin DNS features.
+Due to the complexity of the DNS protocol, V2Ray only supports basic IP query function (A and AAAA records).
+In order to provide complete DNS features, you may want to use a dedicated local DNS server, such as [CoreDNS](https://coredns.io), together with V2Ray's builtin DNS features.
 :::

 :::warning